3 Ways to Kill Your Lead List

 Here’s the thing though.
 The people who make the choice to opt-in to your list can leave you as quickly as they appeared.

 Your lead list will wither away if you don’t treat those people right, and you’ll have to keep adding people just so you can stay even.
 Think about it – unless you have a list of millions, it’s hard to see your list of REACHABLE leads (not bad emails and not opted out) NOT growing, but rather shrinking or holding steady, even though you are constantly adding people into your list.
-Or worse – your reachable leads number looks like it’s growing, but your open rates and click rates keep going downhill.
-That’s a sign, by the way, that your emails are not getting to the inbox like they once did.

 There are a few scenarios we typically see.
 Read carefully – are you doing any of these things?